 SWITCH TO ALMOND MILK.

-Almond milk is higher in protein and has the essential nutrients but less fat and calories than cow’s milk.
-It is also cholesterol free.
-Plus many people become lactose-intolerant after bariatric surgery.
+Unsweetened almond milk is lower in fat and calories than cow’s milk.
+And it is cholesterol free.
+Beware of sweetened almond milks, which quickly can rack up empty sugar calories.
+Since many people become lactose-intolerant after bariatric surgery switching to almond milk can be a necessity.
 Unfortunately almond milk is heavily-processed with additives.
-But you make your own from organic raw almonds following Wellness Mama’s recipe.
+But you can make your own from organic raw almonds following Wellness Mama’s recipe.
+If purchasing almond milk, my clinical nutritionist says So Delicious is one of the higher quality brands.

 Dairy also is infamous for containing chemicals.
 And I have yet to find a practical solution for buying organic dairy inexpensively.
 In some states people are able to buy a share of a dairy cow’s yield in much the same way as the CSA.
 And in some states raw dairy can be purchased from farms or health food stores.
 Raw cheese can be found at better grocers but the selection is small.
 In any event, I have found all of these options to be expensive.
 So if you have a solution, other than having your own dairy cow or goat, then please shoot me an email and I will gladly update this article.